puristajs/purista/website/src/handbook/4_testing.md

 There are no unknowns, dependency injections, side effects from other functions if you keep your functions as simple as possible, stateless and separated into many little pieces.

-With this approach, testing becomes real simple, powerfull and reduces the time/costs to a minimum.
+With this approach, testing becomes real simple, powerful and reduces the time/costs to a minimum.